Alien 3: Plot

 The Alien ambushes Ripley and Clemens in the prison infirmary, killing him, and cornering her.
 However, it mysteriously spares her and retreats.
 Ripley rushes to the cafeteria to warn the others.
 Andrews orders Aaron to take her back to the infirmary, but the warden himself is dragged into the vents and killed by the Alien.
 Ripley rallies the inmates and proposes they pour flammable toxic waste into the ventilation system and ignite it to flush out the Alien.
 However, its intervention causes a premature explosion and several inmates die.
 With Aaron's help, Ripley scans herself using the escape pod's medical equipment and sees the embryo of an Alien Queen growing inside her.
-Upon this discovery, she realizes that there were two facehuggers on the Sulaco, and that Weyland-Yutani plans on capturing the alien incubating inside of her in hopes of turning it into biological weapons.
+Upon this discovery, she realizes that there were two facehuggers on the Sulaco, and that Weyland-Yutani plans on capturing the alien incubating inside her in hopes of turning it into biological weapons.

 The Alien will not kill her because of the embryo she is carrying, so Ripley begs Dillon to do it; he agrees only if she helps the inmates kill the Alien first.
 They form a plan to lure the Alien into the foundry's molding facility, trap it, and drown it in molten lead.
 The bait-and-chase plan results in the deaths of every remaining prisoner but Dillon and Morse.
 Dillon sacrifices himself to position the Alien towards the mold as Morse pours the molten lead onto them.
 Although the Alien is covered in molten metal, it escapes the mold.
 Ripley activates the fire sprinklers, blowing the Alien apart from thermal shock.

 The Weyland–Yutani team arrives, including commandos and a man who looks identical to Bishop who says he is Bishop's creator.
 (Note: Identified as "Michael Bishop Weyland" in tie-in materials.)
 He tries to persuade Ripley to undergo surgery to remove the Alien Queen embryo, claiming it will be destroyed.
 Ripley refuses and steps back onto a mobile platform, which Morse positions over the furnace.
 The Weyland–Yutani team shoots Morse in the leg to stop him; Aaron strikes the Bishop look-alike with a wrench and is shot dead by the commandos.
 Ignoring pleas to give them the embryo, Ripley throws herself into the furnace, holding captive the infant queen as it erupts from her.
 The facilities are closed down.
 Morse, the sole survivor, is led away as Ripley's final logbook recording from the Nostromo plays.